 Weight of concrete foundation: 54,000,000 lbs.

-Thickness of copper sheeting: 3/32inch or the thickness of two pennies placed together.
+Thickness of copper sheeting: 3/32 of an inch, the thickness of two pennies placed together.

 Wind Sway: 50 mph winds cause the Statue to sway up to 3 inches and the torch up to 6 inches.

-Direction: The Statue faces Southeast in perfect symetry with the placement of Fort Wood and how people would see the Statue while entering the harbor.
+Direction: The Statue faces southeast in perfect symmetry with the placement of Fort Wood and how people would see the Statue while entering the harbor.

 Crown: 25 windows and seven rays make up the crown.